The Blind Side (2009)

 Leigh Anne Touhy: Michael, I want you to have a good time but if you get a girl pregnant out of wedlock, I will crawl into the car, drive up to Oxford and cut off your penis.

 Sean Tuohy: You really expect Michael to lay down on a couch and talk about his childhood like he's Woody Allen or something?
 I mean, Michael's gift is his ability to forget.
 He's mad at no one and he really doesn't care happened in the past.

 Leigh Anne Touhy: You're right.

 Sean Tuohy: Excuse me?
 'You're right'?
 How'd those words taste coming out of your mouth?

 Leigh Anne Touhy: Like vinegar.

-Sean Tuohy: We were wondering if you would like to become a part of this family.
+Leigh Anne Touhy: What it means, is, is that, we want to know if you would like to become part of this family.

 Michael Oher: I kinda thought I already was.

 Leigh Anne Touhy: [to redneck heckler at football game] Hey... crotchmouth!
 Yeah, you!
 Zip it, or I'll come up there and zip if for ya!

 Leigh Anne Touhy: Yo, deliverance.
 You see number 74?
 Well, that's *my* son.